Eskil Pedersen

-Eskil Pedersen (born 6 March 1984 in Skien) is a Norwegian politician and former leader from 2010 to 2014 of the Workers' Youth League (AUF), the youth organisation associated with Norway's leading Labour Party.
+Eskil Pedersen (born 6 March 1984 in Skien) is a Norwegian politician and former leader of the Workers' Youth League (AUF) from 2010 to 2014, the youth organisation associated with Norway's leading Labour Party.

 Pedersen survived the massacre on the Workers' Youth League summer camp at Utøya on 22 July 2011.
 Many have accused Pedersen of treason due to him commanding the Utøya ferry to leave without other victims.
 Although leaders of AUF are never anonymous, his role in the aftermath as a representative for the organisation has caused a vast increase in media exposure, particularly in the months following the attacks.
 Anders Behring Breivik, the perpetrator of the attacks, stated that Pedersen was one of his three primary targets.

 Early life and education

-Born in Skien in Telemark, Pedersen has studied towards a bachelor's degree in political science, and studied courses in European and American studies at the University of Oslo.
+Born in Skien in Telemark, Pedersen studied towards a bachelor's degree in political science, and studied courses in European and American studies at the University of Oslo.
 He was also elected as the first openly gay leader of the Workers' Youth League.

 Political career

-He has previously served as the leader of AUF in Telemark (2001–2004) and Oslo (2006–2008).
+He served as the leader of AUF in Telemark (2001–2004) and Oslo (2006–2008).
 He was elected deputy leader of AUF from 2006 to 2010.
-Pedersen has previously served as a board member in the Telemark branch of No to the EU, and has served as a political advisor to AUF on election campaigns and environmental matters.
-He also served as deputy member of the Oslo city council and between 2007 and 2011.
+Pedersen was a board member in the Telemark branch of No to the EU, and has served as a political advisor to AUF on election campaigns and environmental matters.
+He also served as deputy member of the Oslo city council between 2007 and 2011.